Hi Year 6,

 YR: Every Friday Mason and Khalel would have mohawks

 +Hello Year 6, hope you have had a good week and have enjoyed some of the work I set for you this week.
 The teachers are putting plans in place for the return of some year groups but that is not for you to worry about.
 Please just focus on keeping safe (by continuing to social distance) and keep going with the work myself and Mr Millington are setting you.
-I have set work for next week but the week after is officially half term so have a holiday at home and have a week off smiley Whether you return to school or not, the work I will set will be in the same format and will be the same for both home and school.
+I have set work for next week but the week after is officially half term so have a holiday at home and have a week off Whether you return to school or not, the work I will set will be in the same format and will be the same for both home and school.
 The work is based on all the topics we needed to complete.
-Keep smiling and remember your sun cream next week- it is going to be sunnycool xxx
+Keep smiling and remember your sun cream next week- it is going to be sunny xxx

 Good afternoon Y6.
 Here are your Basic Skills answer sheets and new sheets for next week.
 I hope you are managing to complete them along with the work that Mrs. Toborne is setting you.